soumadipguchhait26-kittu/soumadipguchhait26-kittu.github.io/_pages/about.md

 ---

 # Welcome
-I am Soumadip Guchhait, a PhD researcher in the Department of Earth Sciences at the Indian Institute of Science Education and Research (IISER) Kolkata.
+Soumadip Guchhait is a PhD researcher in the Department of Earth Sciences at the Indian Institute of Science Education and Research (IISER) Kolkata.
 My research lies at the interface of environmental chemistry and geoscience, with a focus on understanding the fate, interactions, and remediation strategies of emerging pollutants such as microplastics, nanoplastics, and pharmaceuticals in aquatic environments.

 Currently I am investigating how **mineral–contaminant interactions** influence processes like **nanoplastic encapsulation, contaminant sorption, and mineral dissolution**, using a combination of **spectroscopy, microscopy, and advanced chemometric and analytical tools (e.g., PARAFAC analysis)**.